abey79/vsketch/README.rst

 .. start-doc-inclusion-marker

-vsketch is plotter generative art toolkit based based on [vpype](https://github.com/abey79/vpype/) and suited for use within Jupyter notebooks.
-Its API is loosely based on that of [Processing](https://processing.org).
+vsketch is plotter generative art toolkit based based on `vpype <https://github.com/abey79/vpype/>`_ and suited for use within Jupyter notebooks.
+Its API is loosely based on that of `Processing <https://processing.org>`_.

 *This project is at the stage of the very early concept/prototype.*